 Extra virgin olive oil (EVOO) is often considered the gold standard in terms of flavor and health benefits.
 Here’s what makes it special:

-- It’s made only via mechanical methods (think: olives are pressed, the oil is separated from the pulp via centrifugation, and then the oil is filtered to remove any remaining solids), and never exposed to chemicals or heat.
+- It’s made only via mechanical methods (think: olives are pressed, the oil is separated from the pulp via centrifugation, and then the oil is filtered or racked to remove any remaining solids), and never exposed to chemicals or high heat.

-- EVOO is unrefined and cold-pressed, so it maintains very high levels of bioactive compounds, including oleuropein, hydroxytyrosol, and oleocanthal, which possess anti-inflammatory, antioxidant, and anti-microbial properties.
+- EVOO is unrefined and cold-extracted, so it maintains very high levels of bioactive compounds, including oleuropein, hydroxytyrosol, and oleocanthal, which possess anti-inflammatory, antioxidant, and anti-microbial properties.

-- It often has greenish hue, fresh grassy and floral aroma, and bold peppery flavor, which you can actually feel in the back of your throat.
-Milder (but still flavorful) varieties of EVOO also exist.
+- It ranges from green to gold in hue, with aromas from fresh green and grassy to ripe and fruity.
+Earlier harvest oils will have a bold peppery flavor, which you can actually feel in the back of your throat.
+EVOO can also be made in a milder (but still flavorful) style.

 - EVOO contains modest levels of vitamin E (about 13% of your daily value per tbsp) and vitamin K (about 7% of your daily value).